MauScientist/MRDyn/README.md

 [![Blog](https://img.shields.io/badge/Python-Download-blue?style=for-the-badge)](https://www.python.org)

-The Olivia Project (OP) consists of scripts in Julia and Python language for the analysis of non-linear dynamic systems.
-The scripts that make up the OP calculate the Lyapunov Exponents, Bifurcation Diagrams, 01-Test and Basins of attraction, Portrait Phase and Poincare Map, thus forming a diagnosis of the chaotic or periodic behavior of the analyzed nonlinear dynamics system.
+The Olivia Dynamics (ODyn) consists of scripts in Julia and Python language for the analysis of non-linear dynamic systems.
+The scripts that make up the ODyn calculate the Lyapunov Exponents, Bifurcation Diagrams, 01-Test and Basins of attraction, Portrait Phase and Poincare Map, thus forming a diagnosis of the chaotic or periodic behavior of the analyzed nonlinear dynamics system.

 Access to repository in